-Cerebral palsy, also known as encephalopathy, is a condition affecting muscle tone, movement and coordination.
+Cerebral palsy, also known as static encephalopathy, is a condition affecting muscle tone, movement and coordination.
 It is the most common disability that occurs before, during or immediately after the birth of children and is related to a lack of oxygen to the brain.
 Learn more about how our team cares for children with cerebral palsy.

 Charcot-Marie-Tooth is a group of disorders that affect the peripheral nerves that carry messages between the brain and muscles throughout the body.
 Treatment may include physical and occupational therapy, braces or splints.
 Surgery may be necessary for severe foot deformities.